bazze1988-ai/report/report.md

 ## Approach

-The tester performed the evaluation under a mixture of "blackbox" and a "whitebox" approach from the 5th of December 2025  to 8th of December 2025, as follows:
+The tester performed the evaluation under a mixture of "blackbox" and a "whitebox" approach from the 5th of December 2025  to 14th of December 2025, as follows:

 * `RoyalFlush` A whitebox penetration test was carried against their targets, with access to their web applications' source code on `http://git.royalflush.htb/`.
 * `SecureData` A blackbox penetration test was performed, with no further advance details or access to their web applications.
+Some application code was accessed and analyzed via vulnerabilities found.
 * `VitaMedix` A mixture of blackbox and whitebox was carried against all web applications under their sub-domains.

 Testing was performed remotely from a non-evasive standpoint, with the goal of uncovering as many misconfigurations and vulnerabilities as possible.
 Each weakness identified was documented and manually investigated to determine exploitation possibilities and escalation potential.